eddieloh-usc/SimpleDeletionAnalysis/README.md

-# SimpleDeletion
+# Simple Deletion Analysis
-Scripts used in Simple Deletion analysis
+Scripts used in analysis

 ## Citation
 [to be filled...]